Click here to return to homepage

 On 3 December 2004, India requested to join the consultations.
 On 8 December 2004, Norway, Argentina, Chinese Taipei, the European Communities and Mexico requested to join the consultations.

-On 11 October 2006, Japan notified its decision to appeal certain issues of law covered in the panel report and certain legal interpretations developed by the Panel.
-On 23 October 2006, the United States notified its decision to appeal certains issues of law covered in the panel report and certain legal interpretations developed by the Panel.
+On 11 October 2006, Japan notified its decision to appeal certain issues of law covered in the panel report and certain legal interpretations developed by the panel.
+On 23 October 2006, the United States notified its decision to appeal certain issues of law covered in the panel report and certain legal interpretations developed by the panel.

 On 9 January 2007, the Appellate Body report was circulated to Members.
 The Appellate Body: